JooJooBee666/LBCService/README.md

 timeout which is only used by the "LCBServiceSettings.exe" application.
 This runs as a system tray icon that can monitor user activity and will send enable/disable the backlight as preferred.

-Run the "LBCServiceInstaller.exe" to install.
-This is included on the latest release (1.2.0.0 as of now).

 Credits:
 This program was written using the work of liguis- here: https://github.com/ligius-/lenovo-backlight-control/